Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 No aerosols near gas heaters16.
 Never use or store flammable liquids or aerosols near a gas heater.

-17. Portable gas heater hoses & power cords cannot be extended through a doorway into an adjacent room
+17. A gas bayonet hose (gas heater hose) & power cords cannot be extended through a doorway into an adjacent room

 19. Most manufacturers suggest periodic inspection and service of the appliance and installation.
 Two years is the most common recommendation.